 Applying for Pension Benefits (Defined Benefit Plan)

-In order to apply for pension benefits, please complete the Request for Determination of Benefits Form (see link below) and mail to the Diocese of Raleigh Benefits Office at least 90 days prior to your anticipated commencement date.
+In order to apply for pension benefits, please complete the Request for Determination of Benefits Form (see link above) and mail to the Diocese of Raleigh Benefits Office at least 90 days prior to your anticipated commencement date.
 Should you have any questions regarding this, please contact the Benefits Office at 919-821-9775.